MahamudM90/sofa-store/README.md

 ### To run this project :
 1. Clone this repositories
-2. Change your directory : `cd covid-19`
+2. Change your directory : `cd sofa-store`
 3. Run `npm install`
 5. Run `npm start`